 So, you’re in the market for a new phone and it must run Android — we have you covered.
 We test countless Android smartphones at Digital Trends to find out exactly what they’re capable of and we love to compare them.
 We cut this list into four categories based on different budgets.
 For each one, we offer our top pick and any alternatives we think are worth mentioning.

-Read our Google Pixel 2 XL review for more.
+Read our full Google Pixel 2 XL review

 See it at:

 OnePlus has redefined what you can get in a smartphone without paying top-tier prices.
-The OnePlus 5T is our current pick of the best cheap smartphones, though we realize $500 is still a lot of money.
-If you opt for this phone you’ll get yourself a 6-inch screen, plenty of RAM and storage, and solid battery life.
-The performance is also good, and we have been impressed by the camera.
+The OnePlus 6 is our current pick of the best cheap smartphones, though we realize $530 is still a lot of money.
+If you opt for this phone you’ll get yourself a 6.28-inch OLED screen, plenty of RAM and storage, and solid battery life.
+Performance is great, and we have been impressed by the camera.
 If this is your budget, you won’t find a better phone.

-Worth considering: The Essential Phone kicked off the notch trend in controversial style and remains a very attractive, well-designed phone, though its weakness lies in the camera.
+Worth considering: The Asus Zenfone 5Z offers zippy performance, stylish design, and a decent camera.
+You might also want to check out the Moto Z3 Play for great battery life and Moto Mods support.
 The Honor View 10 offers a dual lens camera, big screen, and some A.I. smarts, though we’re not in love with the EMUI software.

 With great build quality, long battery life, and smooth performance, the Nokia 6.1 is tough to beat at less than $300.
 We like the metal body with the copper accent lines and this is a durable handset.
 The fact that it runs stock Android as part of the Android One program means it squeezes the most from the mid-range processor, and will also get software updates ahead of many of its competitors.
 The camera is also capable for a phone at this price.